 - W. Hollerman, R. S. Fontenot, P. Darby, N. Pugh, and J. Miller, “Using Exotic Materials Like EuD4TEA and MgD4TEA to Monitor Damage and Radiation Exposure in Extreme Environments,” ECSarXiv (2018), doi:10.1149/osf.io/94ujn

-Authors who use the EndNotes software can download a zipped ECS Reference Style by clicking here.
+Authors using EndNotes software can download a zipped ECS Reference Style by clicking here.

-Because the abstract is self-contained, and published as a standalone text, references cannot be cited by number.
+As the article abstract is self-contained and published as a stand-alone text, references cannot be cited by number.
 All references mentioned in the abstract must be cited in line with the text and styled as follows: “…with published data [J. S. Yi and T. V. Nguyen, Electrochem.
 Solid-State Lett., 146, 38 (1999)], but an error has been detected…”

-When entering co-author/contributing author information, PLEASE first use the Search feature under “Add Author” to see if your co-authors have existing accounts in the system.
-If so, use the existing account to avoid difficulties when they attempt to login to access the manuscript record.
+When entering co-author/contributing author information, PLEASE use the Search feature under “Add Author” to first see if co-authors have existing accounts in the system.
+If so, use the existing account to avoid difficulties when co-authors login to access the manuscript record.

-Corresponding Authors must have an ORCID iD registered to their ScholarOne account.
-This will be published on all accepted papers and included within the article metadata to improve content discoverability and citation.
+Corresponding authors must have an ORCID iD registered to their ScholarOne account.
+ORCID iDs are published on all accepted papers and included in the article metadata to improve content discoverability and citation.